eucalypt-framework/eucalypt/README.md

 # Eucalypt

-Micro-framework and CLI wrapped around the Sinatra DSL, for the generation and maintenance of structured web applications.
+Micro-framework and CLI wrapped around the Sinatra DSL.

 ## Installation